Tom Price Appointment Bodes Well For Biotech In 2017

 The greatest beneficiaries will likely be companies that are still in the clinical stages with their pipelines, or that have clinical pipelines that are relatively large compared to their current commercial revenues.
 Pipelines have been devalued by the market in 2016 due to uncertainty about pricing.
 For at least the next four years, companies should be able to set the prices of newly approved drugs based on their value to patients and their insurers.

 The usual caveats to investing in biotechnology and pharmaceutical companies apply.
 Many drugs in clinical pipelines fail to achieve FDA approval.
 Even if a drug is approved, it is likely subject to competition.
 Drugs have a limited proprietary life, so generic or biosimilar competition may affect the future revenue and earnings of specific companies.
-Ultimately the value of biotech stocks depends on the earnings they produce, including projections of future earnings.
+Ultimately, the value of biotech stocks depends on the earnings they produce, including projections of future earnings.

 Disclosure: I am/we are long GILD, ALXN.